AxisCommunications/acap-documentation/source/introduction.md

 * Documentation, tutorials and example applications for all APIs to kickstart your development.

 ### ACAP SDK Docker images

 From ACAP version 3.1, the SDK format relies on the [Docker](https://www.docker.com/) toolchain, something we see many developers use to manage their software.
 An important advantage of using Docker is that the SDK can be decoupled from the underlying host operating system.
 This enables us to support development across all Docker capable platforms, including not only Linux, but also Windows 10 and MacOS X. Docker also offers a rich set of tools to build and ship software.

 If you're new to Docker and its many features, check out their [Getting Started guide](https://www.docker.com/get-started).

-Find all ACAP SDK images on the [Axis organization account]( https://hub.docker.com/orgs/axisecp) and follow the instructions in Getting started (link to Getting started) to start developing your ACAP using Docker and our containerized SDK.
+Find all ACAP SDK images on the [Axis organization account]( https://hub.docker.com/orgs/axisecp) and follow the instructions in [Getting started](getting-started.md) to start developing your ACAP using Docker and our containerized SDK.

 ## Version history